Mufalta/SQL-Data-Analytics-Project/README.md

 # SQL-Data-Analytics-Project

 Hi 👋, good to see you again, welcome to the **Data Analytics Project** repository!
 First of all, a huge thanks to **Baraa Khatib Salkini** for inspiring me to build this project about Data Analytics.
 This project continues the Data Warehouse project, so please check the repository by [clicking here](https://github.com/Mufalta/SQL-Data-Warehouse-Project.git).
+On this page, we're going to dive into a thorough analysis to find some business insights from organized data in the data warehouse.

 ---